amorist/awesome/README.md

 - [nodejieba](https://github.com/yanyiwu/nodejieba) - "结巴"中文分词的Node.js版本
 - [jsdx-toolkit](https://github.com/cfsghost/jsdx-toolkit) - A graphical toolkit on JSDX framework.
 It aims to provide a node.js module for 3D user interface development.
 - [node-canvas](https://github.com/Automattic/node-canvas) - Node canvas is a Cairo backed Canvas implementation for NodeJS.
-- [nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.

 ## CSS